 There’s no company without a website.
 If you are spending time and money creating content for social media, make sure you have embedded a social media feed on the website.
 People visiting your website aren’t necessarily following you on social media channels yet, and a feed of fresh social media content keeps them engaged on your site for longer.
 It drives traffic to social media channels and increases the number of followers, likes, and comments.

 Embedding a Facebook feed to your website is ridiculously easy with tools like Flockler.
 All you need to do is connect your Facebook account and select which Facebook Page you’d like to display.
-Here’s a one-minute video to show you how it all works:

 In addition to Facebook Page posts, you can effortlessly create a mix of social media content from various channels.
 Here’s the full list of supported social media channels and content types.